Sarah269/bug-free-eureka/README.md

 ## [J.P.
 Morgan Chase & Co Agile Job Simulation on Forge](https://github.com/Sarah269/bug-free-eureka/tree/main/JPMC%20Agile)

 Project:
+Completed a job simulation focused on agile methodology in software development.
+Drafted eight user stories using Trello and prioritized them by estimating the relative level of effort required.

 ## [CBRE Project Management Job Simulation on Forage]()

 Project:
+Completed a job simulation focused on project planning for a global manufacturer's showroom development.

 ## [Mastercard Cybersecurity Job Simulation on Forage]()

 Project:

+Completed a job simulation where I served as an analyst on Mastercard’s Security Awareness Team.
+Analyzed results from phishing email campaign and developed training materials